Play Live Radio

 Team home bases

-The Jordan team will be based in Portland.
+The Jordan team is based in Portland.

 Transportation and traffic